Taylor Walls Player Props: Rays vs. Red Sox

 Taylor Walls At The Plate

-- Walls has six doubles, two triples, seven home runs and 20 walks while batting .244.
+- Walls has six doubles, two triples, seven home runs and 20 walks while hitting .244.

-- He has homered in six games this season (15.0%), homering in 4.6% of his chances at the plate.
+- He has hit a long ball in 15.0% of his games this season, and 4.6% of his trips to the plate.

-- Walls has had at least one RBI in 30.0% of his games this season (12 of 40), with more than one RBI three times (7.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 12 games this season (30.0%), Walls has picked up an RBI, and in three of those games (7.5%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.